jn89b/rst_ME400/tutorial_2/docs/to_do.md

 - Engaged and Novices:
 - Keep track of students who utilize the tutorial for feedback:
   - Notify Dan on how they're doing feedback
+- Cornell Notes on how they're doing, and see how their peers

 ## Python Functions
 Python Functions